zhendrikse/tdd/README.md

 # TTD materials

-Test-driven development is a lot of fun, and a great form of "deliberate practice".
+Test-driven development is a lot of fun and a great form of "deliberate practice".
 You have arrived at the right place, you'll find here everything to get you up and running!